rwcitek/A_Gental_Introduction_to_BNF/slides/190_lexical.md

 ### lexical

+### Definition

-### Defginition: Of or relating to words in a vocabulary .
+Of or relating to words in a vocabulary .

 ### Relationship to BNF